w3f/polkadot-wiki/docs/maintain/maintain-rpc.md

 ### Secure the ws port

-To safely access your ws connection over a ssl enabled connection (need for polkadot.js) you have to convert the ws connection to a secure (wss) connection by using a proxy and a ssl certificate, you can find instructions on securing the ws port [here](/docs/maintain-wss).
+To safely access your ws connection over a ssl enabled connection (needed for polkadot.js) you have to convert the ws connection to a secure (wss) connection by using a proxy and a ssl certificate, you can find instructions on securing the ws port [here](/docs/maintain-wss).

 ## Connecting to the Node